isomerpages/moe-greenridgesec/_co-curricular-activities/Sports & Games/Tchoukball.md

 # **Tchoukball**

 ![](/images/2a.jpg)
 The Greenridge Tchoukball (pronounced as chook-ball) team stems from grit and dedication.
 This can be seen from its humble beginnings as an interest group started by a group of passionate Tchoukball players in 2014.
-Since then, the team solidified its presence after multiple accolades and earned its position as an official co-curricular activity (CCA). <br>
+Since then, the team solidified its presence after multiple accolades and earned its position as an official co-curricular activity (CCA).

 #### **OUR GOALS**